jckron/schemas/readme.md

 * **workLocation** is a numeric id (INT) from the "Place" table/schema (e.g. Place.id)
 * **worksFor** is a numeric id (INT) from the "Organization" table/schema (e.g. Organization.id)

+### Populating Content

+#### Rules:

+* When a new entity of any type is created, the Thing.id must generated and create a new record in Thing table as well as every other table in the database, where the id for that table matches the Thing.id

+#### Guidelines:
+#### Suggestions:

 ###### References
 * [Dun & Bradstreet DUNS number][duns]